iterait/apistrap/README.md

 - request body validation
 - response serialization and validation
-- API documentation generation using OpenAPI v2 specifications (Flask only)
+- API documentation generation using OpenAPI v3 specifications (also with Swagger UI)

 ## Usage